caproto/caproto/doc/source/api.rst

           IDLE
           ERROR

+For example, a new VirtualCiruit starts with these states:

+.. ipython:: python

+    circuit = caproto.VirtualCircuit(our_role=caproto.CLIENT,
+                                     address=('0.0.0.0', 5555),
+                                     priority=0)
+    circuit.states

+When a :class:`VersionRequest` is sent through the VirtualCircuit, both the client and the server state update.

+.. ipython:: python

+    circuit.send(caproto.VersionRequest(version=13, priority=0));
+    circuit.states

+And we can test the current state using constants like :class:`SEND_VERSION_RESPONSE`.

+.. ipython:: python

+    circuit.states[caproto.SERVER] is caproto.SEND_VERSION_RESPONSE

-It also uses special constants to represent which role a peer is playing,
+Notice the special constants to represent which role a peer is playing,

 .. data:: CLIENT
           SERVER

-to represent the nature of a command,
+Special constants are also used to represent the nature of a command

 .. data:: RESPONSE
           REQUEST

-and as a sentinel "Command" indicating that more data needs to be received before any new Commands can be parsed.
+and as a sentinel "Command" returned by :meth:`Broadcaster.next_command` and :meth:`VirtualCircuit.next_command` when more data needs to be received before any new Commands can be parsed.

 .. data:: NEED_DATA

-Borrowing a trick from the h11 project, these sentinels are *instances of themselves*.
+Borrowing a trick (one of many!) from the h11 project, these special constants are modeled after ``None``: they’re singletons, their ``__repr__()`` is their name, and you compare them with ``is``.
+They are also *instances of themselves*.
 This can be useful if you have some object ``obj`` that might be a Command or might be a sentinel (e.g. :data:`NEED_DATA`).
 You can always call ``type(obj)`` and get something useful.